 STEP 1: List your Assets.

-Firstly, make a list of everything you own, from tangible to Intangible assets.
-This may include your personal property, real estate, bank accounts, jewelry, and life insurance policies.
+Make a list of everything you own, including both tangible and intangible assets, first.
+Your personal belongings, real estate, bank accounts, jewelry, and life insurance policies may all fall under this category.

 This will help you understand which asset will be transferred through your Will or other modes.